boltops-tools/terraspace-docs/_docs/plugins/azure/auth.md

 ![](/img/content/azure-auth-chain.png)

-The Terraspace Azurerm Plugin makes use of the armrest library to achieve this.
+The Terraspace Azurerm Plugin makes use of the [armrest](https://github.com/boltops-tools/armrest) gem library to achieve this.

 ## Environment

-Terraspace with authenticate to the Azure API with these environment variables:
+Terraspace will authenticate to the Azure API with these environment variables:

     ARM_CLIENT_ID
     ARM_CLIENT_SECRET